j-ameyi/jameyi-web/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a first year PhD student in the Biostatistics program at The Ohio State University, Columbus, Ohio (*Go Bucks!*).
+I am currently a first year student in the [Ph.D.
+Biostatistics](https://biostatprograms.osu.edu/) program at The Ohio State University, Columbus, Ohio (*Go Bucks!*).
 I was born and raised in Accra, Ghana where I received my BS in Mathematics and Statistics from Ghana's premier university.
 From there, I obtained my MS degree in Applied Statistics & Analytics at Central Michigan University, Mount Pleasant, MI.

 My broad research interests include **Bayesian Analysis, Statistical Computing, Adaptive Clinical Trials** and **High-dimensional Data Analysis**, with applications in public health.